-GT Sayers DP Towers KW Van Staden CL Wilson (alternate)
+GT Sayers DP Towers KW Van Staden

 The chairman of the Board, serves on the Audit Committee, but another independent non-executive director acts as chairman thereof.
 Given that the Company is a special purpose vehicle incorporated as an Issuer in a securitisation scheme (as regulatory defined), the afore-going is considered acceptable and reasonable.